mcfrith/last-genotype/README.md

   cancer, where one site may have, say, 27% `A` and 73% `C`.
 But it will often identify such sites as heterozygous, which may be useful.

-* Phasing (and classifying reads) is attempted only for diploid chromosomes.
+* Phasing (and classifying reads) is not attempted for chromosomes with ploidy > 2.

 * For RNA reads: it makes no attempt to distinguish between genomic substitutions and RNA editing.
 Also, if there is allele-biased